-Spray into a container for the same amount of time it took to spray the measured area.
-Measure the water collected in ounces.
-The amount collected in ounces equals gallons per acre.
+Pressurize the application equipment.
+Direct the spray into a measured container with ounces for units, for the same amount of time it took to spray the 340 ft2 area.
+The amount of water collected in ounces equals gallons per acre (GPA).